Rony-1999/Documents/README.md

 - telnet
 - cjson

-Some of the libraries already have their own dependencies, such as:
+Some of the libraries already have their dependencies, such as:
 - libssh version 0.9.2
 - libnetconf2
 ```